hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 3.8.0 =
 * Added search of plugin and themes on the Integrations page.
+* Added toggling of sections on the General page.
 * Fixed Brevo plugin position on Integrations page.

 = 3.7.1 =